liberland/laws/drafting/drafts/referendum-law.md

 ### Article 1: Primary Instrument of Democracy
 #### Section 1: Purpose of the Referendum
-The Referendum, as the primary instrument of democracy in Liberland, shall empower Citizens to make collective decisions and to enact Laws and other types of Regulations.
-The Referendum shall be open to participation by all citizens.
+1) The Referendum, as the primary instrument of democracy in Liberland, shall empower Citizens to make collective decisions and to enact

+a) Constitutional Ammendments,

+b) Laws

+c) other types of Regulations

+d) decisions in individual cases, including ones about the blockchain system; and

+e) to ratify the international treaties of the highest importance.

+2)The Referendum shall be open to participation by all citizens.

 #### Section 2: Supremacy of the Referendum
 1. The Referendum shall be the paramount decision-making process within Liberland and the Government, and no other decision-making process shall have the authority to overturn a Referendum decision.